bimanneha/programming_assignment/README.md

 -----------------------------------------------------------------------------------------------------------------------

-Resources
+#Resources

 You can fetch the data from this REST-Endpoint: https://demo.interfacema.de/programming-assessment-1.0/buildings

 -----------------------------------------------------------------------------------------------------------------------

-Steps for running the application :
+#Steps for running the application :

 Clone or Download the source code from the programming_assignment repository in your local machine.
-Open the Angular Project programming_assignment in your IDE.
+Open the Angular Project programming_assignment from the repository in your IDE.
 Run 'npm install' command from your terminal.
 This will download all the required packages in your local environment.
 Run 'npm start' command to run the application. http://localhost:4200/ is the link which you can use to access the application in your browser.

-Technical Detals with Versions :
+#Technical Detals with Versions :

 Angular CLI - 8.0.6
 Node - 10.16.0